hugoboulze/ChileMesh/README.md

 <img src="./assets/zone_names.png" alt="description" style="width:70%;">
 </p>

-2D-sketch representing the geophysical zones included in chile-mesh_v1.0.
+2D sketch representing the geophysical zones included in chile-mesh_v1.0.
 CH: channel.
 AP: Accretionary prism.
 The fault-plane extends from -6 km to -70 km depth.
-The node-split technique of the fault-plane (Melosh et Raefsky, 1981) gives two groups of nodes: fault plane A and fault plane B, respectively oriented towards the Earth center and towards the surface.
-Depth of zones is indicated as an italic number.
+The node-split technique of the fault plane (Melosh et Raefsky, 1981) gives two groups of nodes: fault plane A and fault plane B, respectively oriented towards the Earth's center and the surface.
+The depth of zones is indicated as an italic number.

 ## Mesh construction

-[**STEP 1**](01_surface_slab/README.md): Creation of a .csv file containing the coordinates (lon, lat, depth) of surface of the slab based on Slab2.0.
+[**STEP 1**](01_surface_slab/README.md): Creation of a .csv file containing the coordinates (lon, lat, depth) of the surface of the slab based on Slab2.0.

 [**STEP 2**](02_slab_2D_to_3D/README.md): Creation of the subduction interface.
-First the 2D slice of the interface is drawn.
+First, the 2D slice of the interface is drawn.
 Then, it is extended to 3D along the path of the subduction trench.

 [**STEP 3**](03_deform_slab/README.md): The slab is deformed according to the surface of Slab2.0.